nvda-es/devguides_translation/original_docs/nvdaPy3.md

 ### Transition:

 1. A group of developers (code contributors, add-on developers, Python programmers outside of NVDA project and others) should work on transforming NVDA's source code to Python 3.
-	* Do not run 2to3 and tell the script to replace files, as further tweaking will be required.
+	* Do not run 2to3 and tell the script to replace files, as further tweaking is required for some files.
-	* For each transformation iteration, test the source code to make sure functionality are identical (or almost identical) with older NVDA releases.
+	* For each transformation iteration, test the source code to make sure features are identical (or almost identical) with older NVDA releases.
 2. Issues related to transition must be documented.
 	* Issues must be labeled as "Python 3" in GitHub.
 	* If needed, proposed solutions and workarounds should be documented in the issue tracker.